Serverbrain/emomon/README.md

 An interesting approach to saving state of a small app is the self-saving [GenServer](http://elixir-lang.org/getting-started/mix-otp/genserver.html).
 Certainly not good for terabytes of data, but for some small collections of values, why not?

+For a limited time you can see a live demo [here](http://emomon.serverbrain.com/).
+Open it in multiple browser windows!

+Of course in a real-world app you would add some auth and a watchdog for max store size etc.

 To start this Phoenix app: